YacineBelHadj/virtual_anomaly/README.md

 - **AddSpike**: A module that adds or alters harmonics within a PSD/ FFT, making it easier to test the ability of algorithms to detect changes in frequency components.

+- **FloodSignal**: A module that Flood the low part of signal with noise

 ## Installation

 You can install the package via pip: